-Gibbon populations recently occurred in areas covered today by 24 reserves or 32 distinct reserve management areas (Appendix S1).
-Huanglianshan used to contain both northern white-cheeked gibbon (Nomascus leucogenys) and western black crested gibbon (N. concolor), but both species are now extirpated.
-Nangunhe used to contain both lar gibbon (Hylobates lar) and N. concolor in separate areas, but now it contains only about 2 groups of N. concolor.
-Other reserves or management areas have only, or used to have only, 1 gibbon species.
+Gibbon populations recently occurred in areas covered today by 24 Chinese reserves or 32 distinct reserve management areas (Appendix S1).
+Huanglianshan used to contain both northern white-cheeked gibbon (Nomascus leucogenys) and western black crested gibbon (N. concolor) but both species are now extirpated, and Nangunhe used to contain both lar gibbon (Hylobates lar) and N. concolor in separate areas but now only contains ~ 2 groups of N. concolor.
+Other reserves or management areas only have, or used to have, one gibbon species.

-Most reserves or management areas (63%) were established in the 1980s; 7 were established after gibbons were extirpated in previous decades.
+Most reserves or management areas (63%) were established in the 1980s, with 7 established after gibbons had been locally extirpated in previous decades.
 The status of gibbon populations could not be determined at the time of establishment of 4 reserves or management areas.
-Gibbons were extirpated in 10 areas after their establishment.
-Only 11 areas retained gibbons into the 2010s.
+Gibbons disappeared in 10 areas after their establishment, and only 11 retained gibbons into the 2010s.

-Among the 32 management areas, 21 had been upgraded since their establishment.
-Twenty of these were upgraded from provincial to national reserves, and 1 was upgraded from a county to a provincial reserve (Appendix S1).
-Upgrades occurred 13.7 (SE 1.7, range: 3-28) years after reserves were founded in 1999 (SE 2, range: 1986-2014).
-Among the 10 areas where gibbons were extirpated after reserve establishment, 6 had been upgraded.
-However, gibbons were extirpated in 4 areas before reserves were upgraded.
-Eight out of 11 areas where gibbons survived into the 2010s had been upgraded, and the percentage of upgraded reserves in this group was not different from that in the group of reserves where gibbons were extirpated ( $\chi^2 = 0.077$ , df = 1, p = 0.782).
+Among the 32 management areas, 21 had been upgraded since their establishment, with 20 of them upgraded from provincial-level to national-level, and one from county-level to provincial-level (Appendix S1).
+Upgrades occurred 13.7 (SE 1.7, range: 3-28) years after reserves were founded, in the year 1999 (SE 2, range: 1986-2014).
+Among the 10 areas where gibbons disappeared after reserve establishment, 6 had been upgraded.
+However, gibbons disappeared in 4 areas before reserves were upgraded.
+Eight out of 11 areas where gibbons survived into the 2010s had been upgraded, and the percentage of reserves having been upgraded in this group was not different from that in the group of reserves where gibbons disappeared ($\chi^2 = 0.077$, df = 1, p = 0.782).

-Effects of Reserves on Gibbon Habitat
+Effects of reserves on gibbon habitat